 ROMANTICISM AND HIDEOUS OTHERS

 Romanticism gave us the notion, rampant throughout the nineteenth century and still with us in the twenty-first, of the dual nature of humanity, that in each of us, no matter how well made or socially groomed, a monstrous Other exists.
-The concept explains the fondness for doubles and self-contained Others in Victorian fiction: The Prince and the Pauper (1882), The Master of Ballantrae, The Picture of Dorian Gray (1891), and Dr Jekyll and Mr Hyde.
+The concept explains the fondness for doubles and self-contained Others in Victorian fiction: The Prince and the Pauper (1882), The Master of Ballantrae, The Picture of The Picture of Dorian Gray by Oscar Wilde (1891), and The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson.
 Significantly, these last two also involve hideous Others, the portrait of Dorian that reveals his corruption and decay while he himself remains beautiful, and the monstrous Mr Hyde, into whom the good doctor turns when he drinks the fateful elixir.
 What they share with Shelley’s monster is the implication that within each of us, no matter how civilized, lurk elements that we’d really prefer not to acknowledge—the exact opposite of The Hunchback of Notre Dame or “Beauty And The Beast,” where a hideous outer form hides the beauty of the inner person.How To Read Literature Like A Professor, Thomas C. Foster

 Robert Louis Stevenson, in The Strange Case Of Dr Jekyll and Mr Hyde (1886) posed some interesting questions about the ‘divided self’.
 About a century later we got The Incredible Hulk on our TV screens.
 I was always creeped out by that — the sudden transformation from good guy into enraged beast.
 This view of the world suggests there’s a beast in all of us just below the surface, and we must expend effort to keep it reigned in.